- The perfumery Violet -

 The start of a new one

 It is on the benches of a perfume school in Paris that 3 friends decided to restore this old French perfumery.
-Becoming the successors of Violet, they began the renaissance of the name.
+Becoming the successors of Violet, Victorien, Paul and Anthony gave the name rebirth.
 Their profiles, although different, were driven by the same passion for perfume and history.
-Friends and confreres, their complementary characteristics have allowed them to rebuild a modern brand in the respect of Violet’s past.
+Friends and colleagues, their complementary characteristics have allowed them to rebuild a modern brand with respect to Violet’s past.